-Back in 2011, scientists predicted that there are about 8.7 million species of animals around the world.
+Back in 2011, scientists predicted that there are about 8.7 million animal species around the world.
 Out of that number, humans have identified just over 1.5 million of those.
-From the 1.5 million species identified roaming planet earth right now, over 35,500 of those are considered on the International Union for Conservation of Nature (IUCN), which is about 2.5% of all species.
+How many of those animals are endangered?
+From the 1.5 million species identified roaming planet Earth right now, over 35,500 of those are considered at risk of extinction on the International Union for Conservation of Nature (IUCN) Red List, which is about 2.5% of all species.

-That may not seem like a huge number, but any species that are threatened, endangered or even extinct in an ecosystem impacts the other animals and plant life.
+That may not seem like a huge number, but any species threatened, endangered, or even extinct in an ecosystem impacts the other animals and plant life.
 While the number of animals endangered can’t be exact, no matter what the number is, it’s changing ecosystems.

 What Does Endangered Mean?

 What does it mean when an animal is an endangered species?
 First of all, a species is an animal, plant, fungus, insect or any living thing.
-When a species is found, researchers like to study it to know its habits and health — that way, when something is wrong, the researchers can tell.
+When discovering a new species, researchers like to study it to know its habits and health — that way, when something is wrong, the researchers can tell.